7 Magic Spells: How To Enchant the Recruiter at the Job Interview.

 Conclusion: Can You Win the Interview Using Magic Spells?

-Of course, the outcome of an interview comes from a holistic impression of yourself as a professional.
+Of course, the outcome of an interview is a product of a holistic impression of yourself as a professional.
 However, you can effectively improve your chances of success, by speaking straight to the employers’ universal needs and fears.

 For more knowledge on how to successfully pass job interviews, please check Dr. Natalia Bielczyk’s book “How to Navigate in the Job Market and Shine in the Job Interviews.”
 Good luck with your job interviews, and if you have come up with your own tips and tricks to share, please share them below in the comments!